 How to Keep Your Kitchen Knives Sharp

 Keeping your kitchen knives sharp isn’t hard to do.
 If you take care of your knives and follow the rules of kitchen knife safety, you are one step away from ensuring a lifetime of cutting excellence.
 The next step is to have your knives sharpened on a regular basis, or about every three to six months, depending on how often you cook.
 But if you’re not ready to take time to learn how to carefully grind down your knife blade with a whetstone, you can eliminate all of the hassles of knife sharpening by getting F.N.
 Sharp!
-We offer beautifully sharp Damascus steel kitchen knives paired with a sharpening service that ensures they’re always sharp and right where they belong: in your knife block.
+Crafted from premium Japanese stainless steel to reveal a stunning Damascus feather pattern and an exceptionally sharp, long-lasting edge, F.N.
+Sharp kitchen knives were designed to put an end to dull moments in the kitchen.